Frequently Asked Questions

 Conventional abacus lessons only used single-hand teaching.
 As a result, only the left hemisphere of the brain is stimulated and right half of the brain is ignored.
 Furthermore, most conventional abacus lessons used 2/5 abacus (2 beads on top and 5 beads at the bottom) while CMA uses 1/4 abacus (1 bead on top and 4 beads at the bottom) in the training process.

-As parents, we are not trained and have little knowledge of the abacus.
-How do we teach or guide our children at home?
+As parents, how do we teach or guide our children at home?

-There are four ways in which we assist parents:
+There are three ways in which we assist parents:

 During the duration of CMA programs, students will learn:

 Proper technique of clearing and manipulate the beads on the abacus using two hands simultaneously.

 Effective speedy calculation techniques which involve the four operations of numerals (addition, subtraction, multiplication, and division).